Autodesk/LiveLink/doc/build.md

 MAYA_SCRIPT_PATH=C:\UnrealEngine\Engine\Restricted\NotForLicensees\Binaries\Win64\Maya\2022;C:\UnrealEngine\Engine\Restricted\NotForLicensees\Source\Programs\MayaUnrealLiveLinkPlugin
 ```
-Once this is set, run maya, go to `File -> Unreal Live Link` to start the UI and select which Unreal version of the plugin if want to use.
+Once this is set, run Maya, go to `File -> Unreal Live Link` to start the UI and select which Unreal version of the plugin if want to use.

 Alternatively, you can to `Windows -> Setting/Preferences -> Plug-in Manager`, type `Live` to filter the plugins and make sure `MayaUnrealLiveLinkPluginUI.py` is `Loaded` and set to `Auto load` and either `MayaUnrealLiveLinkPlugin_4_27` or `MayaUnrealLiveLinkPlugin_5_0` is loaded and auto load, but not both of them at the same time.